 At the end of the study, all participants will be brought together once again to share and celebrate progress and discuss the next steps for this work.
 This will include thinking about how to tell other people about the resources and care processes we have developed.
-In addition, we will discuss ways to evaluate the outputs from this study.
+We will also think about ways to find out how helpful and effective the outputs from this study are.

-We will also invite people from key charities and organisations with an interest in MPN-SVT to this celebration event.
+We will invite people from key charities and organisations with an interest in MPN-SVT to this celebration event.
+You will also be able to bring one person to this event if you want to (for example, a partner, spouse, adult child or good friend).